 Frozen and Refrigerated Cold Chain Insights

-Welcome to the fifth issue of The Cold Front, presented by RLS Logistics, the Cold Chain Experts!
+Welcome to the fifth issue of The Cold Front, presented by RLS Logistics.
+We proudly offer nationwide cold storage warehousing, less than truckload shipping, truckload transportation and eCommerce fulfillment cold chain solutions.
 As cold chain experts in frozen and refrigerated logistics, we are focusing on these topics for our February 2021 issue: reefer spot rates, truck driver shortage, and an outlook on diesel.
 The Cold Front is a monthly summary highlighting pertinent cold chain market data in one concise location.
 These insights ensure that you have the data you need to make better decisions to fuel your growth.
 We hope you find this information useful!
 If you would like data on your specific market, click the button below.